savithriDevaraj/GetCleanData/README.md

 Run the run_analysis.R script to merge and clean the extracted data in the home folder.
 The script does the following -

 * Step 1 - Read training and test Subjects (subject_) and activities (y_) datasets.
 Read the measured variables(x_) dataset.
 Read the activity_labels and measured variable names (features).
+* Step 2 - Rename measured variable names to remove "-", "()",etc to make them valid R variables.
-* Step 2 - Combined the Subject/activity datasets.
-Labels the measured variables and the activities.
+* Step 3 - Combined the Subject/activity datasets.
+* Step 4 - Labels the measured variables and the activities.
-* Step 3 - Chooses the required "mean" and "std" variables (from x_) for clean dataset.
-Merges this with the Subject/activity data from Step 2 above
+* Step 5 - Chooses the required "mean" and "std" variables (from x_) for clean dataset.
+Merges this with the Subject/activity data from Step 3 above
-* Step 4 - Returns the cleaned data from Step 3 above for analysis
+* Step 6 - Using this cleaned data from above, summarize (group by) subject/activity, and calculate the mean values for the variables for this grouping.
+This summarization rolls up n observations into 1 for a subject/activity combination.
+This reduces 10299 observations to 180 observations.
+* Step 7 - Order this dataset by subject
+* Step 8 - Return this summarized, ordered dataset as the tidied dataset.

 <!-- -->